-• The number of arrested absconders is included in the total absconders figure.
+The number of arrested absconders is included in the total absconders figure.

-^{}Reflects all applications initiated at the facility level including: multiple applications per applicant; applications subsequently withdrawn by applicant; cancelled applications; applicants found statutorily ineligible to be considered.
+^{}Reflects all applications initiated at the facility level including: multiple applications per applicant; applications subsequently withdrawn by applicant; cancelled applications; and statutory ineligible applicants.

 TABLE III YEARLY STATISTICS ON ALL CONTINUOUS TEMPORARY RELEASE PROGRAMS